Professor Adelyn Wilson

 Her other work on Brexit included her analysis of the early stages of the case of Wightman (2018, 2018, 2018), which was subsequently cited in the European Court of Justice when the case reached that court.
 She advised BBC News Reality Check on this case, Article 50 and its constitutional implications.

-Her work in public law has maintained a strong focus on delegated legislation, which is a theme and interest which she has also explored regarding immigration and student finance (2023) and in an ongoing project on the nature and use of delegated legislation.
+Her work in public law has maintained a strong focus on legislation.
+This includes delegated legislation, a theme and interest which she has also explored regarding immigration and student finance (2023) and in an ongoing project on the nature and use of delegated legislation.
+It also includes the legislative process, both in terms of pre-enactment review processes (2025) and in an ongoing project on the legislative challenges and powers relevant to the domestic incorporation of international law.